-Washington’s 29 tribal governments are having a significant impact on the state’s quality of life, according to a leading national economist who has just completed a major two-year-long profile of the state’s Indian economy.
+Washington’s 29 tribal governments are having a significant impact on the state’s quality of life, according to a leading national economist.

 Tribal governments “fund schools, housing programs, health clinics, environmental rehabilitation, infrastructure development, firefighting, law enforcement and other public services for Indians and non-Indians alike,” reports Jonathan B. Taylor, an independent economic consultant based in Massachusetts.